Best Pharmacy Technician Schools in Alabama

 The most common way to train as a pharmacy technician in Alabama is to complete either: on-the-job training or enroll in a certificate or associate degree in pharmacy technology in a community college, vocational school or even an online school.
 Pharmacy technician training programs take between 1 to 2 years to complete, depending on your chosen training program.

-Coursework involves: pharmacology and calculations, experience operating software packages and preparation for certification examination.
+What should you expect in these programs?
+Be prepared to cover pharmacology and calculations, experience operating software packages, measurements, medical terminology, drug lists, labeling, and preparation for certification examination.

-Registration is required before working in a pharmacy.
-Full details for the registration process and application form are to be found at:
+Registration and a permit is required before working in a pharmacy Full details for the registration process and application form are found at:

 Alabama State Board of Pharmacy,

 Certification is currently not a requirement.
 Although many employers would prefer a candidate with PTCB certification.